The Wheel House

 You will find excellent local amenities in the thriving market town of Kelso (6 miles) set around a charming cobbled square.
 The town is home to a super range of independent shops where you can indulge in a little retail therapy, or purchase fresh local produce and holiday provisions from quality traders.

 There are some excellent pubs and restaurants for dining out or for light lunches you will find plenty of tempting treats in the many cafes in the town - including Cafe U, the Hoot ‘n Cat or the Terrace Cafe at Floors Castle.
-Alternatively why not enjoy a little bit of food heaven at the Roux Restaurant at the nearby Roxburghe Hotel.

 The cottage is also 5 miles from St Boswells which boasts the fabulous, award-winning Mainstreet Trading bookshop, café, deli and antiques shop and the excellent Blue Coo Bistro at the Buccleuch Arms.
 There is also a good butchers, small Co-op supermarket and the Borders Gunroom.
 The incredibly picturesque town of Melrose is also just a short 12 mile drive.